beginning of content

 Key facts

-• Sarcoidosis is an inflammatory disease in which cells from the immune system cluster together to form tiny lumps in different parts of the body.
+• Sarcoidosis is an inflammatory disease in which cells from your immune system cluster together to form tiny lumps in different parts of your body.

-• Sarcoidosis usually happens in the lungs and nearby lymph nodes, but can occur anywhere in the body.
+• Sarcoidosis usually happens in your lungs and nearby lymph nodes, but can occur anywhere in your body.

-• The symptoms of sarcoidosis depend on what part of the body is affected.
+• The symptoms of sarcoidosis will depend on which part of your body is affected.

 • If your doctor suspects sarcoidosis, they will examine you and arrange for blood tests, imaging scans, lung function tests, or heart and eye examinations.